-So there are some opcode slots open for future expansion, but the opcode space is otherwise largely consumed by instructions with immediate fields, and this probably is as it should be for a processor with compact opcodes.
+There are some opcode slots open for future expansion, but the opcode space is otherwise largely consumed by instructions with immediate fields, and this probably is as it should be for a processor with compact opcodes.
 It can be a long road leading up to the final selection of operations and their encoding, with much inserting and deleting of operations, resizing of immediate fields, and reshuffling of the encoding space, and I'm not sure there is any way to abbreviate this activity and still really do it justice.
-A compact opcode can be a rather harsh mistress due to the cramped working environment.